Patent Foramen Ovale Transcatheter Repair

 medicines such as aspirin.
 Or you may take anticoagulant medicines such as warfarin.

 These can help prevent blood clots.
-Your healthcare provider may also the PFO by transcatheter
+Your healthcare provider may also repair the PFO

 A transcatheter repair is less invasive than a surgical repair.
 You usually recover